Skip to Main Content

 Author date citation system

-• Each work cited in the text must appear in the reference list
+• Every work cited in the text must appear in the reference list.

-• Each work in the reference list must be cited in the text
+• Every work in the reference list must be cited in the text (unless it is a general mention of a work, or personal communications which are cited in-text only).

-• Author's names and publication dates should correspond between those found in the text and reference list
+• Authors' names and publication dates should correspond exactly between the in-text citations and the reference list.

-• the reference list may include day, month, and year but the corresponding in-text citations should only include the year
+• While the reference list may include the day, month, and year for some sources, the corresponding in-text citations should only include the year.

-• Do not include author's suffix such as Jr.., only include the authors last name
+• Do not include authors' suffixes such as Jr.; only include the author's last name.

-• The in-text citation publication year should correspond with the publication year found in the reference
+• The in-text citation publication year should match the publication year in the reference list.

 Parenthetical and Narrative Citations

-To allow the narrative of the paper to flow naturally, APA allows both a parenthetical and narrative in-text citation style.
+To allow the narrative of the paper to flow naturally, APA allows both parenthetical and narrative in-text citation styles.

-The parenthetical in-text citation style requires that author names and date of publication be placed within parentheses separated by a comma.
-The parenthetical citation can appear within or at the end of a sentence, if it appears at the end of the sentence then the period should be placed after the closing parentheses.
+Parenthetical In-Text Citation: The author's name and date of publication are placed within parentheses, separated by a comma.
+The parenthetical citation can appear within or at the end of a sentence.
+If it appears at the end of a sentence, the period should be placed after the closing parenthesis.

 • (Author, 2020) [One author]